-2. Continued national need for animal genomics capacity
+1. Continued national need for animal genomics capacity

-In the past three years, there have been several developments that impact the future of animal genomics and its application to livestock production, including release of the USDA Blueprint for Animal Genome Research, followed by the 2020 release of the USDA Agricultural Innovation Agenda that signaled the intent of USDA to increase US agricultural production by 40 percent, while cutting its environmental footprint in half by 2050.
-The 2018 Farm Bill provided funding directed to the Agricultural Genome to Phenome Initiative (AG2PI), which also started in 2020.
-AG2PI is joint plant and animal effort to prepare research communities to embark on a large-scale effort to link genomes to biological function (phenomes) across crops and animals of importance to the agriculture sector of the US.
-Also in 2020, the EO 13921 Promoting American Seafood Competitiveness and Economic Growth detailed the need for improving American competitiveness in the global seafood market.
-The US animal genomics research community, specifically NRSP-8, is an integral partner to AG2PI and is ideally positioned to work collaboratively and synergistically, alongside the crop genomics community, to enable the linkage of genomics and predictive phenomics with other available biotechnologies.
+In the past three years, there have been several developments that impact the future of animal genomics and its application to livestock production, including release of the USDA Blueprint for Animal Genome Research, followed by the 2020 release of the USDA Agricultural Innovation Agenda that signaled the intent of USDA to increase US agricultural production by 40%, while cutting its environmental footprint in half by 2050.
+The Agricultural Genome to Phenome Initiative (AG2PI), funded via USDA NIFA, is joint plant and animal effort to prepare research communities to embark on a large-scale effort to link genomes to biological function (phenomes) across crops and animals of importance to the agriculture sector of the US.
+Also in 2020, EO 13921 Promoting American Seafood Competitiveness and Economic Growth detailed the need for improving US competitiveness in the global seafood market.
+Current NRSP-8 members are an integral part of AG2PI.
+Moreover, we are also positioned to work collaboratively and synergistically with the crop genomics community to enable the linkage of genomics and predictive phenomics with other available biotechnologies.
 Supporting capacity development will ensure that investments in genomics are leveraged to generate the best societal and environmental benefits to help USDA meet its goals for US agriculture.
-This renewal application builds on successes of NRSP-8 and from there, provides a logical, sustainable progression and expansion of capacity.
+This renewal application builds on the successes of NRSP-8 and provides a logical, sustainable progression to develop and sustain genomics-related capacity.

 We propose a national project that develops capability in using genomics-enabled technologies within diverse animal industries.
 In this context we define genomics-enabled technologies as any high-throughput platform that relies on genomics-wide data analyses (including transcriptomics, sequencing, proteomics, etc.), global analysis of metabolites, and the microbiome, as well as phenomics and large-scale genetics studies (including GWAS, haplotype analysis, and use of genetic markers, traits, or phenotypes).
-Developing this very broad capacity requires an infrastructure that supports consistent collection and use of genomics data types, their integration with rich phenotypic (meta) data, and the development of human expertise in bioinformatics and related data science techniques.
+Developing this very broad capacity requires an infrastructure that supports consistent collection and use of genomics data types, their integration with rich phenotypic (meta) data, and the development of human expertise in bioinformatics and related informatics and engineering techniques.
 Building both informatics and human capacity will ensure the application of these techniques into predictive biology that supports resilient agricultural systems.